Unit 2 Ferry Wharf

 And the changes don’t stop there.

 To begin with, those qualifying through SQE will no longer require a law degree or conversion course.
-As long as you’ve completed your degree (or degree level equivalent experience), you will be able to sit stages 1 and 2 of the SQEs.
+If you’ve completed your degree (or degree level equivalent experience), you will be able to sit stages 1 and 2 of the SQEs.

 As we’d all expect, you cannot pass onto stage 2 until you’ve passed stage 1.
 Stage 1 is expected to be a multiple choice exam, whilst stage 2 will focus on practical exams and assessments of your legal skills.